 salt & pepper

-1. Drain and rinse your chickpeas before taking a small handful and putting them to one side (these are for your garnish).
-Pop the rest of the chickpeas in a food processor with your crushed garlic.
-Half fill one of the empty cans with water and spoon 4 tbs of it onto the chickpeas and blitz.
+1. Drain and rinse the chickpeas before taking a small handful and putting them to one side for the garnish.
+Put the rest of the chickpeas in a food processor with the crushed garlic and blitz until combined and smooth.

-2. Blend for a couple of minutes until smooth.
-Meanwhile scoop 4 tbs of tahini into the half filled can of water and mix until combined (it should look curdled but loose).
+2. Meanwhile, fill one of the chickpea cans half full with water and add 4 tbs of tahini.
+Mix until combined (it should look curdled but loose).
 Squeeze in the lemon juice, mix and pour half the can on top of the chickpeas.
 Blitz again.

-3. Once the houmous has come together it’s up to you how wet you want it so add a bit more of the tahini and lemon water if you want a more loose consistency, this is down to personal preference.
+3. Once the humous has come together it’s up to you how wet you want it so add a bit more of the tahini and lemon water if you want a more loose consistency – this is down to personal preference.
 If it’s too wet then drain your emergency can and add it to the mix and blitz again (trust me, it will help).

 4. Season with half a teaspoon of salt and a good pinch or pepper and mix thoroughly with a spoon.
 Keep tasting and seasoning until you get it how you like it.

-5. Spoon into pots and top with the left over chickpeas.
+5. Scoop out into pots and top with the left over chickpeas.
 Sprinkle your chosen garnish and drizzle with extra virgin olive oil.
 Finish with a final dusting of salt and pepper.
-You can eat your homous straight away if you wish but I like to chill mine for a few hours to allow it to firm up a bit.
-Anyway, whenever you decide it’s ready, grab a spoon and eat it like a yogurt, I know, I’m a savage.
+Keep in the fridge and consume within 5 days.